HardlyDifficult/Tutorials/Chapter1.md

 <br><br>

+TODO legal - MIT for source and cc attribution for the text itself.

 This is very much a WIP.
 I'm trying to make a tutorial helpful to a range of experience levels.
 Please let me know if you have any suggestions - I'm creating this live at [twitch.tv/HardlyDifficult](https://twitch.tv/HardlyDifficult) or email nick@HardlyDifficult.com

 **FYI**: Chapter 1 - 4 is ready to try.
 If you do give it a go, please take note of any questions or issues that come up along the way.